What about a pre-approval process?

 Some organisations find it helpful to get all staff and volunteers to read and sign the purchasing policy before giving them access to submit purchases in ExpensePlus.

-Whether you have a pre-approval process or not, you can't actually stop someone from buying something for your organisation using their own money (so a pre-authorization doesn't really stop anything).
-But, having a purchasing policy lays out a clear expectation at which verbal/written approval is required and if this isn't followed, you can be clear that you won't reimburse the purchase.
+Whether you have a pre-approval process or not, you can't actually stop someone from buying something for your organisation using their own money (so pre-authorization doesn't really stop anything).
+But, having a purchasing policy lays out a clear expectation at which verbal/written approval is required.
+So if the process isn't followed, you can be clear that you won't reimburse the purchase.

 Approvals in ExpensePlus